coderofsalvation/deployogi/README.md

 ====
 To move away from handhacking webapplications into production.
 So teams can deploy and upgrade many webapplications in one and the same way.
-The maintaining-upgrade-test-and-deploy-cycle for many webapplication can be done in many ways, and therefore can a counterproductive effect on deadlines.
+The deployment-cycle for many webapplication can be done in many (manual) ways, and therefore can have a counterproductive effect on deadlines and teamproductivity in genereal.

 Demonstration
 =============